funkatron/funkatron.com/_posts/2019-03-03-where-i've-been,-and-where-we-are-going.markdown

 It helped in some ways, and in some ways it was frustrating.
 It was not the most pleasant environment, and towards the end of my stay I was advocating strongly for leaving (without going against doctor's advice.
 My attending pyschiatrist was not helpful in many regards, and gave me bad advice about this).

 I think the way it helped the most was that I stopped everything.
-Carreer, OSMI, friends, family, all of my responsibilities.
+Career, OSMI, friends, family, all of my responsibilities.
 It all just… stopped.
 I had nothing to do but take care of myself.
 I was allowed to do that.

 That was the only thing that would save me.